pauliacomi/pauliacomi.github.com/software.md

 title: Software
 permalink: /software/
 ---
-# Programming
+# Software

-I enjoy programming as well as automation, and have worked extensively in Python, C++, Matlab as well as some experience with web design.
+I enjoy letting computers do the work for me, and have worked extensively in Python and C++ to make this happen.
+In the hopes that the things I made can also help others, they are released as open source code.
+I also dabble in web design and several other languages.
 Below are some of my projects.

 ### pyGAPS